Real-space spectral simulation of quantum spin models: Application to generalized Kitaev models: Introduction

-The study of the subtle competition between quantum fluctuations and interactions at the heart of quantum phase transitions often calls for a numerical approach \cite{chaloupka_kitaev-heisenberg_2010,Price_Perkins_12,nasu_vaporization_2014,nasu_thermal_2015,nasu_nonequilibrium_2019,li_universal_2020,hickey_field-driven_2020}.
-Exact solutions are only known for a handful of cases (a well-known example is the isotropic Heisenberg chain in one dimension \cite{bethe_zur_1931}).
+The study of the competition between quantum fluctuations and interactions at the heart of quantum phase transitions often calls for a numerical approach \cite{chaloupka_kitaev-heisenberg_2010,chaloupka_zigzag_2013,gotfryd_phase_2017,Price_Perkins_12,nasu_vaporization_2014,nasu_thermal_2015,nasu_nonequilibrium_2019,li_universal_2020,hickey_field-driven_2020}.
+Exact solutions are only known for a handful of cases (a well-known example is the isotropic Heisenberg chain \cite{bethe_zur_1931}).
 Moreover, in low dimensions, the presence of strong quantum fluctuations limits the applicability of mean-field approaches.
 Exact diagonalization (ED) methods, such as those based on the Lanczos algorithm \cite{lanczos_iteration_1950}, are the next step beyond exact analytical solutions.
 There are several examples of the application of this method to interacting spin systems, for example Refs. \cite{chaloupka_kitaev-heisenberg_2010,winter_probing_2018,hickey_field-driven_2020}.
-Unfortunately, these are limited to relatively small system sizes, even when codes are optimized so as to include eventual symmetries of the model.
+Unfortunately, these are limited to relatively small system sizes, even when algorithms are optimized to reflect symmetries of the model.
 The culprit is the exponential scaling of the computational cost with the system size, which is particularly severe in dimensions greater than one.
-In an attempt to go beyond this limitation of ED, several numerical techniques have been deployed with varying degrees of success, including series expansions \cite{rigol_numerical_2006,kallin_entanglement_2013,devakul_early_2015,schafer_pyrochlore_2020,richter_quantum_2020,hagymasi_possible_2021,kuwahara_improved_2021}, quantum Monte Carlo (QMC) \cite{nasu_vaporization_2014,nasu_thermal_2015, ghorbani_variational_2016}, density matrix renormalization group (DMRG) \cite{white_density_1992,schollwock_density-matrix_2005,stoudenmire_studying_2012} and thermal pure quantum (TPQ) states \cite{sugiura_thermal_2012, sugiura_canonical_2013,wietek_thermodynamic_2019,laurell_dynamical_2020}.
+Beyond the Lanczos algorithm and its more recent variants \cite{jaklic_lanczos_1994,aichhorn_low-temperature_2003,prelovsek_ground_2013}, several attempts to go beyond the limitations of full exact diagonalization have been made.
+Potent numerical techniques have been deployed with varying degrees of success, including series expansions \cite{rigol_numerical_2006,kallin_entanglement_2013,devakul_early_2015,schafer_pyrochlore_2020,richter_quantum_2020,hagymasi_possible_2021,kuwahara_improved_2021}, quantum Monte Carlo (QMC) \cite{nasu_vaporization_2014,nasu_thermal_2015, ghorbani_variational_2016, sato_quantum_2021}, density matrix renormalization group (DMRG) \cite{white_density_1992,schollwock_density-matrix_2005, Hallberg_06,stoudenmire_studying_2012}, tensor-network approaches (such as iPEPS) \cite{verstraete_matrix_2008, wietek_thermodynamic_2019,orus_practical_2014,li_universal_2020} and thermal pure quantum (TPQ) states \cite{sugiura_thermal_2012, sugiura_canonical_2013,wietek_thermodynamic_2019,laurell_dynamical_2020}.
+Efficient numerical schemes amenable to large-scale computations share a key feature: they aim at reconstructing expectation values of quantum observables without having to fully diagonalize the Hamiltonian.
+The resulting computational cost depends crucially on how the expectation values of the observables are evaluated.
+Here, two relevant aspects are at play.
+The first has to do with how the corresponding operators are reconstructed.
+The second relates to the process by which one obtains the expectation value.
+Usually this process is a stochastic one, unless there is prior knowledge about some of the system's features, in which case a variational approach can be viable \cite{hu_variational_2016,ghorbani_variational_2016,wang_multinode_2020}.